Thad Weber

-Thad George Weber (born September 28, 1984) is a former American professional baseball pitcher and current major league scout.
-He had appeared in Major League Baseball (MLB) with the Detroit Tigers, San Diego Padres and Toronto Blue Jays as well as in the KBO League for the NC Dinos.
+Thad George Weber (born September 28, 1984) is an American former professional baseball pitcher and current major league scout.
+He appeared in Major League Baseball (MLB) with the Detroit Tigers, San Diego Padres, and Toronto Blue Jays as well as in the KBO League for the NC Dinos.

 Professional career

 Detroit Tigers

 On August 22, 2009, Weber tossed the Erie SeaWolves' first no-hitter in almost 14 years.
 Weber faced two batters over the minimum, struck out a career-high 10, and threw only 88 pitches en route to the historic achievement.

 Weber was called up by the Detroit Tigers on April 21, 2012, and made his major league debut the next day against the Texas Rangers.
 The Rangers won 3-2 in 11 innings.
 He was optioned back to the minor leagues by Detroit on April 26, 2012, after making two appearances.

 San Diego Padres

 In August 2012, Weber was signed by the San Diego Padres.

 The Padres designated Weber for assignment on May 17, 2013.